juju/docs/src/en/config-LXD.md

 'ubuntu-xenial'.

 The first time an image is needed the store will supply it and any subsequent requests will be satisfied by the LXD cache.
-In this way, a store is sollicited once per environment for any given image, and not once per machine (LXC host) which is the normal behaviour for LXC.
+In this way, a store is solicited once per environment for any given image, and not once per machine (LXC host) which is the normal behaviour for LXC.
 There is a also an image sync mechanism.